yezhiyi9670/easy-monosyllabic-lyrics/README.md

 ### Dialog flickering when typing in MuseScore3

 MuseScore3's score view will grab the keyboard focus when a plugin changes the score, sending the dialog to background.
 There's no obvious way to prevent this, so this plugin have to bring the dialog to front again after making changes.
-This results in flickering. it is at least better than losing instant preview.
+This results in flickering.
+It is at least better than losing instant preview.

 ## Changes compared to bakajikara/MuseScoreLyricsJP

 - Ported to MuseScore 3.
 - Translate the default language of UI into English.
 Chinese and Japanese are available as localization.
+- Lyrics assignment skips tied notes by default.
+- Add symbol `%` which skips over a note.